SashaPonomarov/ciklum-internship-homework/06_omdb_angular_routes/README.md

 # Ciklum JS Internship homework

-## Task 04, omdb API search using Angular
+## Task 06, omdb API search using Angular with routing

 To run the app:
 - clone repository and cd into it